tudelft-cs4200/2021/assignments/syntax/week1.3/index.md

 sorts S P ID
 context-free syntax
   S.S = "f" "(" P ")"
   P.V = ID
   P.C = P "," ID
   P.R = ID "," P
 ```

 - Describe the language defined by this syntax definition in English.
 - Give a left-most derivation for the sentence `f(x, x, x)`.
-- Use `f(x, x)` as an example to explain why the syntax definitio is ambiguous.
+- Use `f(x, x)` as an example to explain why the syntax definition is ambiguous.

 ### Disambiguation by Rules